bghira/SimpleTuner/OPTIONS.md

                         to be compatible with those.
 Additionally, 'diffusion' is offered as an option to reparameterise a model to v_prediction loss.
-  --pixart_sigma        This must be set when training a PixArt Sigma model.
-  --sd3                 This option must be provided when training a Stable
-                        Diffusion 3 model.
   --sd3_t5_mask_behaviour {do-nothing,mask}
                         StabilityAI did not correctly implement their
                         attention masking on T5 inputs for SD3 Medium.
 This